naoyuki1019/vim-quickfilesearch-dir/readme.md

 # vim-quickfilesearch2

-quickfilesearch2 look for a file named .lsfile(g:qsf_lsfile) & make_lsfile.sh(g:qsf_mkfile) in the directory of the opened file and in every parent directory.
+quickfilesearch2 look for a file named .lsfile(g:qsf_lsfile) & .lsfile.sh(g:qsf_mkfile) in the directory of the opened file and in every parent directory.

 ```
 /dir/subdir/.lsfile